 From the civilization blossoming in Mesopotamia, this natural science spread to neighboring regions including ancient Babylon, Egypt – and much later, Greece and China.

 Over time, it inspired the creation of calendars, rich alphabets, and numerical systems based on the natural elements and movements in nature.

 Plus, the design of magnificent architectural structures like the pyramids.

 The original science fragmented over time.

-Differing cultures, belief systems, humanity’s focus on war and political power, all took its toll – eroding the natural science…
+Differing cultures, belief systems, and humanity’s focus on war, and political power, all took their toll – eroding the natural science…